Opinion: Coronavirus brings Europe's borders back | DW | 18.04.2020

 Rethinking the pact between generations

 Such a decision seems morally impossible for now.
 Nevertheless, the crisis calls for rethinking the pact between generations: Ethical considerations are being challenged by brutal quantitative data.
-Healthcare spending on people over 65 in the EU is about three times higher than for all younger age groups combined.
+Health care spending on people over 65 in the European Union is about three times higher than for all younger age groups combined.
 Furthermore, the elderly pose an ever growing threat to the retirement system, as less young workers replace more retirees; low birth rates — catastrophically low in Eastern Europe — are the fault of the baby-boomer generation as well.

 Read more: Opinion: Coronavirus has killed the 'entitled millennial'